Georgia Department of Education Rule:

 - The local school district conducts a comprehensive evaluation.

-What Data can I expect schools to collect as part of the evaluation process?
+What data can I expect schools to collect as part of the evaluation process?

 In Georgia, children ages 3-5 (including 2-year-olds who will turn 3 during the school year) must receive a comprehensive evaluation to determine eligibility for services via the preschool program.
-The comprehensive evaluation includes assessment the following areas of development:
+The comprehensive evaluation includes an assessment of the following areas of development: